2019 Daman indigenous land clearing protests: Aftermath

-The eviction victims are mostly vulnerable, uneducated, disabled, very old or very young and are left on the streets to fend for themselves.
-They are poorly positioned to assert their rights with many currently living on the streets near their demolished homes traumatised by their experience.
+The eviction victims were mostly vulnerable, uneducated, disabled, very old or very young and are left on the streets to fend for themselves.
+They were poorly positioned to assert their rights with many currently living on the streets near their demolished homes traumatised by their experience.
 The few that were offered alternative homes currently being built further inland from their demolished homes are required to pay towards the costs of the houses and monthly rent but do not have the means to do so.

 The families affected have received exposure from the UK government registered human rights charity, Justice Upheld, who estimated that 200,000 people may be affected over time.
 They state that the local administration have no legal right to confiscate their land and demolish their homes.
 They were not consulted and no attempt was made to contact them.
 Their possessions were destroyed, notice was not given and legal process was not followed.
 Public and personal records prove the families are registered and they have been paying property tax for their land and properties to the Daman Municipal Council for generations.
 Their property ownership was again confirmed upon the granting of Aadhaar ID cards by the government requiring verification of identity and property ownership.
 Despite legitimate ownership the land is not formally registered on the Government's central land records and is ‘unregistered’ land and property and open to exploitation.
 Registration involves a formal investigation and a lengthy legal process which can be costly.

 As of March 2021 the site is now The Fern Seaside Luxurious Tent Resort offering tourist accommodation for US$80/£57GBP/6000 rupees per night.
 Billionaire Binod Chaudhary, Nepal's wealthiest person, owns the Fern brand via his multi-national conglomerate CG Corp Global.